TRAVEL: 4 Day Itinerary for Cyprus

 Day 3: Day Trip – Outside Paphos Tour

 The next morning followed suit.
 After our brunch, we headed to a local winery, Fikardos.
 There is actually a wine route that tourists can spend the day doing.
-Cyprus has a long standing history with wine (think….
+Cyprus has a long-standing history of wine (think….
 Greek gods and goddesses) and it is the perfect location for it!
 We made it to 3 of the 5 in between our stop at the Saint Neophytos Monastery.
 Ironic huh?
 Well, in Prague, the monastery there made wine and beer.
 So maybe it isn’t so ironic.
 Fikardos winery was the closest to Paphos and the most interactive when it came to showing us their production area and wine sampling.
 The other 2, Sterna Winery & Museum and Vasilikon Winery Cyprus, were further north towards the monastery and while the views were nice to enjoy, the interaction was somewhat lacking.
 If you are looking to sit and enjoy a wine though, Sterna Winery is what I would suggest.
 It’s a small cozy little winery store with a little menu option and a nice view.

 In the afternoon, we explored the Avankas Gorge.
-Definitely wear sporty clothes… and sneakers for this little hike.
+Definitely, wear sporty clothes… and sneakers for this little hike.
 It is not the easiest to get to, but we found it to exceeded our expectations.
 The walk from the parking area to the Gorge takes about 10 minutes, and then another 10-15 minutes to actually get to the depths of the Gorge.
 It is a great option for hikers and nature lovers, and it is family friendly (but not stroller friendly).

 Tip – Roads:

 - Roads are British style.
 The driver is on the right side of the car and you drive on the left side of the road.
 Be careful!
-There are lots of tourist out there and you will know them because all the rentals have a red license plate.
+There are lots of tourists out there and you will know them because all the rentals have a red license plate.